Juliet-Simpson/js-to-do-list/README.md

 * It will be responsive for different screen sizes and the layout will vary accordingly.
 * The header will contain the colour scheme selection options, page title, the date and time and the How To Use speech bubble button to open the modal.
-* Below the header, a sction containing a text input field to name the list OR the title of the currently open list.
+* Below the header, a section containing a text input field to name the list OR the title of the currently open list.
 * The weather API will be to the left of the screen on a desktop and in the bottom section of the page on a tablet and a mobile.
 * The to do list items will be displayed centrally on the screen with a 'done' checkbox to the left and urgent and trash button icons to the right of each item.
 * The 'enter a to-do' text input will be central at the bottom of the page on a desktop or at the bottom of the 'to dos' section on a tablet or mobile.